Leo-YiLuan/Disable-Swap-Memory-macOS14/README.md

 **note: To enable Swap memory back**

-In terminal under macOS Recovery:
+In the terminal under macOS Recovery:
 ```bash
 % csrutil enable
 ```